-The first step in converting the information contained in the real-world onto a ‘piece of paper’ was to devise a system where everything could be uniquely located in that world.
+The first step in converting the information contained in the real–world onto a ‘piece of paper’ was to devise a system where everything could be uniquely located in the world.

 Very early maps (which usually showed small local or regional areas) used a grid technique which relied on simply measuring the distance and direction between points of interest and then plotting these onto the ‘piece of paper’.
 This method assumed that the Earth was flat.

 With the general agreement that the Earth was, in fact, round, a different methodology needed to be developed.
 The system that has been developed over many centuries is called latitude and longitude.

 The location and measurement of latitude and longitude essentially involves complex mathematics (especially geometry) and a series of international agreements ⁄ conventions for recording locations on the surface of the Earth.

 » Further Reading

 The first convention to be developed was latitude.
 This is based on long term astronomical observations about how the sun is perceived to move across the surface of the Earth.

 These observations also developed the conventions that the sun:

 - rises in the east and sets in the west